 Stabilization: 9-axis stabilization ensures that even when the Pilot Era is moving, the video it shoots remains smooth with a straight horizon.
 Only a small preview of this has been provided, so we will have to wait and see if the final product is as good as they say.

-The body of the camera looks to be pretty bulky,but considering the amount of technology in its frame that’s unsurprising.
-Pro 360 cameras aren’t exactly known for being small anyway.back to menu ↑
+The body of the camera looks to be pretty bulky but it’s actually about the same size as a large can or beer!
+Pro 360 cameras aren’t exactly known for being small anyway and that’s quite a lot of camera technology packed into a small space.back to menu ↑

 Price and Availability

 The Pilot Era is now available on Indiegogo where it has already reached its funding target (and then some).
 You can get an early bird discount if you order in the first month or so and it looks like a good deal.
 I have been sent a Pilot Era to test so I can confirm that they do exist and it does work!
 I’ll be posting more example videos and photos soon, but in the mean time you can check the Indiegogo page if you are interesting in getting that discount.